openstack-archive/networking-infoblox/doc/source/installation.rst

 Liberty and Mitaka
 ------------------
 Version 2.x of the driver supports Liberty and Mitaka.
-Version 2.0.0 of the driver can be installed using the following command::
+Version 2.0.1 of the driver can be installed using the following command::

-    $ sudo pip install networking-infoblox==2.0.0
+    $ sudo pip install networking-infoblox==2.0.1

+We strongly recommend to use 2.0.1 instead 2.0.0 because 2.0.1 includes critical bug fixes that ensure its stability and has undergone important database scheme change to support production usability like GM candidate promotion, proxying support and better grid sync.

+Although db migration script from 2.0.0 to 2.0.1 is in place, we do not currently support data migration.
+This means that existing subnets created in OpenStack will be disconnected from NIOS.
+Before upgrading to 2.0.1, we recommend that all the subnets to be deleted, upgrade to 2.0.1, and recreate subnets.
+However, it would be easier and safer to just drop the database and recreate it by running ``neutron-db-manage`` command.

 Creating the Infoblox Neutron Database
 ======================================